sdemmitt/vps/README.md

 <img src="docs/images/masternode_vps/vps-size.png" alt="VPS sizing" class="inline"/>

-## Hostnames & number of VPS
+## Hostname

-Choose how many instances you want and click "Deploy Now".
+Choose 1 instance and click "Deploy Now".

 <img src="docs/images/masternode_vps/hostnames--amp--number-of-vps.png" alt="VPS sizing" class="inline"/>

 ## Installation of PuTTY as SSH client (Windows)

 If you are running your wallet from Windows, install PuTTY while the server is being set up.
 You can download PuTTY from here: http://www.putty.org/.
 Skip this step if you are using a Mac--you will use the built in Terminal application instead.

 Once PuTTY is installed, return to the Vultr dashboard to get the login details by clicking on the ... to the right of your server, and select Server Details.